goodbai-nlp/Biling-Embeddings/README.md

 # Deep-Models
 ---
-##code for unsupervisde cross-lingual word representation learning
+## Code for unsupervised cross-lingual word representation learning
 + AutoEncoder
 + GAN
 + CycleGAN
-+ Bilingual Adversarial Autoencoder (kernel model will be upload when our submission get a result.)
++ Bilingual Adversarial Autoencoder (kernel model will be uploaded when our submission gets a result.)